JuanDiego28/ML_models_LoanDefault_HomeCredit/README.md

 ## About the data

-The original dataset is composed of multiple files with different information about loans taken.
-In this project, we will work exclusively with the primary files: `application_train_aai.csv` and `application_test_aai.csv`.
+The original dataset is composed of multiple files with different information about loans taken. this dataset participated in a kaggle competition under the name: "Home Credit Default Risk",  In this project, we will work exclusively with the primary files: `application_train_aai.csv` and `application_test_aai.csv`.

+## Home Credit
+"Home Credit strives to broaden financial inclusion for the unbanked population by providing a positive and safe borrowing experience.
+In order to make sure this underserved population has a positive loan experience, Home Credit makes use of a variety of alternative data--including telco and transactional information--to predict their clients' repayment abilities."(https://www.kaggle.com/competitions/home-credit-default-risk/overview)

-You don't have to worry about downloading the data, it will be automatically downloaded from the `AnyoneAI - Sprint Project 02.ipynb` notebook in `Section 1 - Getting the data`.
+Data will be automatically downloaded from the main note book

 ## Technical aspects

-To develop this Machine Learning model you will have to primary interact with the Jupyter notebook provided, called `AnyoneAI - Sprint Project 02.ipynb`.
-This notebook will guide you through all the steps you have to follow and the code you have to complete in the different parts of the project, also marked with a `TODO` comment.

 The technologies involved are:
 - Python as the main programming language